DIRECTLab/carla-energy-consumption/docs/make_carla_great_again_notes.md

 * `opencv`
 * `pyautogui`

-Window that I want
+## notes on the window finding issues
+* The actual Carla editor window
-xdotool getwindowname 71303231
+  * xdotool getwindowname 71303231
-CarlaUE4 - Unreal Editor
+  * CarlaUE4 - Unreal Editor

-Name of loading screen
+* Name of loading screen
-xdotool getwindowname 71303175
+  * xdotool getwindowname 71303175
-Unreal Editor - CarlaUE4
+  * Unreal Editor - CarlaUE4

+## Notes on why starting from desktop shortcut might not be working
+* My scripts do start the conda env twice techincally, does that matter?
+* Or possible the conda envs are mixing somehow since the serve one needs a different env